-In a previous post we suggested it’s a good idea to create a digital filing system for your business receipts and tax records.
+In a previous post I suggested it’s a good idea to create a digital filing system for your business receipts and tax records.
 Storing tax records digitally is not just a space saver — it’s also an efficient way to share information with your accountant and bookkeeper, especially if you’re working with a remote bookkeeper, as it’ll speed up the process.

 A HUGE PART of reconciling your bank account involves coding business expenses or purchases.
 You then need to keep a record of those expenses in the event you’re ever audited.